wjakethompson/wjakethompson.com/content/blog/2021-11-07-2020-election-forecasts/index.markdown

 </details>

-First, we’ll look at the expected number of electoral votes.
 In the figure below, the histograms show the expected number of electoral votes for Biden under each model, with the blue line representing the 306 he actually received.
 One way to assess the model accuracy is to evaluate the proportion of simulations where the number of electoral votes received by Biden is greater than the observed electoral votes.
-Number very close to 0 or 1 indicate poor fit (i.e., the observed number is well outside the expected distribution).
+Numbers very close to 0 or 1 indicate poor fit (i.e., the observed number is well outside the expected distribution).

 <details>
 <summary>